dvdkruk/rent-a-movie/README.md

 ### Package structure

-##Requirements
+## Requirements
-1. Show available movies for rental.
+1. Show available movies for rental
-2. Renting a movie reduces stock by 1.
+2. Renting a movie reduces stock by 1